jeamon/web-based-jobs-worker-service/README.md

 * add filter option to display details of only completed or stopped or running jobs.
 * add option to store jobs result to redis server rather than in-memory map.
-* add URI to download the output of multiple jobs as a single zip or gzip file.
 * add command line options on worker service to list or delete jobs or dump jobs output.
 * add feature to move worker service into maintenance mode - stop accepting jobs.
 * limit the overall number of jobs scheduling to 10K and make it dynamically configurable.
 * embed websocket html/JS template file into executable by leveraging golang 1.16 feature.
 * refactore logging format by using external library logrus for logging into json format.
 * enforce puggeable auth/authz with RBAC and add default root user/password at startup.
-* refactor job with streaming capability to handle over multiple websockets at the same time.
+* refactor job with streaming capability to stream over multiple websockets at the same time.
 * display submit/start/end per client browser timezone and send them as unixnano in api response.
 * propagate web request or api call id into jobs processing logs.
 * enforce per process resources limitations (cpu and memory usage).
+* refactor api and web requests unique id for better meaning - date - hour - resources

 ## Contribution